 Copyright restrictions do not apply to works in the public domain, which include most U.S. federal government works, such as photos, maps, or video found on whitehouse.gov, state.gov, nasa.gov, cia.gov, and other government websites.
-Be sure to check the "copyright" or "terms of use" pages of these and other websites before using any content.
+Be sure to check the Copyright or Terms of Use/Terms of Service pages of these and other websites before using any content.